michael-lazar/rtv/README.md

 $ rtv --theme=papercolor
 ```

-You can view the list of built-in and installed themes by using the ``--list-themes`` flag.
+You can view the list of built-in and installed themes with the ``--list-themes`` flag:

 ```bash
 $ rtv --list-themes